jsilve24/HomewoodFarm/content/homepage/products.md

 ---

 All of our animals are free-ranged, pasture-raised, and hormone free.
-We are happy to receive beef and poultry orders in the early spring to ensure that we can accommodate your needs.

 #### Meat

 * **Beef**: Our beef comes from our 100% grass-fed, pasture-raised Black Angus.
 Beef is sold by quarter, half, or full cow.

 #### Other